ashishkarnad/sandbox/core/README.md

 }
 ```

-If you don't get a response from the API here, check for invalid JSON in `/etc/sensu/conf.d/handlers/slack.json` and `/etc/sensu/conf.d/filters/only_critical.json`.
+If you don't get a response from the API here, check for invalid JSON in `/etc/sensu/conf.d/handlers/slack.json`.

 **6. Send events to the filtered pipeline**